 The New Oyster Perpetual

-The Day-Date is equipped with calibre 3155, a self-winding mechanical movement entirely developed and manufactured by Rolex.
+The Cosmograph Daytona is equipped with calibre 4130, a self-winding mechanical chronograph movement entirely developed and manufactured by Rolex.
 Its architecture incorporates far fewer components than a standard chronograph, thereby enhancing the movement’s reliability.

-a day and date calendar disc mechanism.
-Like all Rolex Perpetual movements, the 3155 is a certified Swiss chronometer, a designation reserved for high-precision watches that have successfully passed the Swiss Official Chronometer Testing Institute (COSC) tests.
+Like all Rolex Perpetual movements, the 4130 is a certified Swiss chronometer, a designation reserved for high-precision watches that have successfully passed the Swiss Official Chronometer Testing Institute (COSC) tests.
 The chronograph movement features a Parachrom hairspring, offering greater resistance to shocks and to temperature variations.

 Certified Swiss Chronometer